sgorgun/real-numbers/README.md

 | ReturnDouble45 | -30,492,996,837,502,378,502,387,459,850,243.942692284652825     |
 | ReturnDouble46 | 0.6 + 0.1                                                       |

-After completing [ReturnDouble44](RealNumbers/Doubles.cs#L23) navigate to [ReturnDouble44_ReturnsDouble](RealNumbers.Tests/DoublesTests.cs#L45) unit test and take a look at the _double_ literal that unit tests uses for comparing with the method result.
-Compare the method result with the result of _ReturnFloat38_ method.
+After completing the [ReturnDouble44](RealNumbers/Doubles.cs#L23) method navigate to the [ReturnDouble44_ReturnsDouble](RealNumbers.Tests/DoublesTests.cs#L45) unit test and take a look at the _double_ literal that unit tests uses for comparing with the method result.
+Compare the method result with the result of the _ReturnFloat38_ method.

 ![Truncate Double](images/double-truncate-1.png)

-_1.0482948294385491E+27_ is a scientific notation for _1,048,294,829,438,549,100,000,000,000.0_ number. _double_ data type has higher precision, but the number is still truncated.
+_1.0482948294385491E+27_ is a scientific notation for the _1,048,294,829,438,549,100,000,000,000.0_ number.
+The _double_ data type has higher precision, but the number is still truncated.

-After completing [ReturnDouble45](RealNumbers/Doubles.cs#L29) navigate to [ReturnDouble45_ReturnsDouble](RealNumbers.Tests/DoublesTests.cs#L55) unit test and take a look at the _double_ literal that unit tests uses for comparing with the method result.
-Compare the method result with the result of _ReturnFloat39_ method.
+After completing the [ReturnDouble45](RealNumbers/Doubles.cs#L29) method navigate to the [ReturnDouble45_ReturnsDouble](RealNumbers.Tests/DoublesTests.cs#L55) unit test and take a look at the _double_ literal that unit tests uses for comparing with the method result.
+Compare the method result with the result of the _ReturnFloat39_ method.

-Compare the result of sum expression in [ReturnDouble46](RealNumbers/Doubles.cs#L23) with _double_ literal in [ReturnDouble46_ReturnsDouble](RealNumbers.Tests/DoublesTests.cs#L65):
+Compare the result of the sum expression in the [ReturnDouble46](RealNumbers/Doubles.cs#L23) method with the _double_ literal in the [ReturnDouble46_ReturnsDouble](RealNumbers.Tests/DoublesTests.cs#L65) unit test:

 ![Double Accuracy](images/double-accuracy.png)

-_double_ data type is much more accurate than _float_, therefore the expression result is equals to _0.7_.
+The _double_ data type is much more accurate than _float_, therefore the expression result equals to _0.7_.

 ### _decimal_ data type

-Open [Decimals.cs](RealNumbers/Decimals.cs) file, and implement all methods using the information from the table below.
+Open the [Decimals.cs](RealNumbers/Decimals.cs) file, and implement all methods using the information from the table below.

 | Method Name     | Number                                                  |
 |-----------------|---------------------------------------------------------|